WeAreWizards/blog/content/articles/rust-for-web-services.md

 The two choices in my mind right now for a compiled language are Go and Rust.
 Some (ie Tom) would say Haskell, others would say Scala but in the end it's down to preferences.

 I previously used Go for a few projects and I quite liked it despite some annoying quirks such as package management (might be solved by [gb](https://getgb.io/) now) and seeing `interface {}` in some libraries to get around the weak type system.
-On the other hand, I have been following [Rust](https://www.rust-lang.org/) developement for quite a while but didn't play with it more than a couple of toy programs.
+On the other hand, I have been following [Rust](https://www.rust-lang.org/) development for quite a while but didn't play with it more than a couple of toy programs.
 I was keen to see if it could work as the backend for a web app, which in short means a HTTP server receiving and sending JSON while talking to a Postgres database.
 There are obviously an awful lot of other things but let's keep it simple for now.

 ## The demo